COVERED PATIO AND OUTDOOR USE

 - For dusting, vacuum the rattan weaves periodically using a soft brush attachment or comb the surface with a soft bristle brush.
 This can help dislodge and remove some of the debris left behind in-between the weaves.
 Dust rattan poles with a soft cloth.

 Our jute rugs are woven from natural sisal fibers by skilled artisans for a rich texture and lasting quality.
-They have a casual, beachy vibe we love.CARE
+They have a casual, beachy vibe we love.CARE FOR INDOOR USE

 - Do not pull on loose ends.
 Either tuck back or snip with scissors and knot ends.